 This prime growing region is protected by Ontario’s Greenbelt.
 The Greenbelt protects the highly productive areas from urban development and sprawl.
 It spans over two million acres, including nearly 270,000 acres of small lakes, wetlands, and rivers that feed our Great Lakes.
 With a changing climate, it is critical that we work to protect the Great Lakes and their surrounding agricultural regions.

 Our food travels an average of 2,500 km to reach our plate by land, water, and air.
 By eating locally grown produce, we can reduce that to a mere few km!
 Think of how much air pollution we can reduce by eating food grown in the Great Lakes region.
+We can help to prevent climate change from eating local.
 Plus, eating local means supporting our local hard-working farmers.

 Not only that, but there are so many places in the Great Lakes where you can pick your produce directly from the farm.
 Skip the trip to the grocery store and bring home your own basket of apples, carrots, gourds, or whatever tickles your fancy.
 Somehow, the food just seems to taste better when you pick it yourself!